-At these meetings held in early 2018, the Committee also reviewed PNC's performance against the strategic priorities listed below, which had previously been reviewed with the Board in 2017.
-Despite the challenging environment, management continued to drive growth across the franchise and make strategic investments to position PNC for long-term success.
+The Committee reviewed these and other metrics and concluded that in the aggregate, they reflected a successful year in 2018, on both an absolute basis and against peers.
+At these meetings held in early 2019, the Committee also reviewed PNC's performance against the strategic priorities listed below, which had previously been reviewed with the Board in 2018.
+The Committee concluded that management continued to drive growth across the franchise and make strategic investments to position PNC for long-term success, including the following achievements against these strategic priorities: